jschnab/systems_design/key-value-store/README.md

 To refactor this module, we should:

-* merge function to create and connect to user table
 * let functions from the 'table' module parse segment paths data
 * let functions from the 'table' module manage table WAL paths
+* `get` functin returns record (TreeNode is too low level)
+* functions are prfixed with database name to avoid collisions
+* (done) merge function to create and connect to user table
+* (done) give more user-friendly names to api functions

 #### Steps to open a database connection